denten-books/plain-text/main.md

 But it is all really literary theory, textual scholarship, philology.
 Kernighan, Julia Hershberg.
 Elaine Scarry, Bill Todd.
 Bruce Robbins and Jean Howard.
 Brian Larkin and Alexander Galloway.
 DH: Ray Siemens
 The key terms are important a in a range of fields.
 Expanding literary studies. motivate me: information, digital, data.
 OS as a type of literature, but not reduced to text.
 Text as far as the concept of text is explicitly "baked into" the system.
 A close reading of code and system architecture.
 Media archeology: textual archeology.
 Computers containing vestiges of ideas and direction.
 Can be done in situ.
 Applied turn in media studies.
 Confusion due to technical literacy.
 Forms of latent textuality still extant.
+Berkman center.
+Reaching out.

 Something like a textbook in "applied media studies" or "theoretical digital humanities."
 I teach widely around the country (DHSI, Lede, NYU) and I use these materials myself.
 I can see a course structured around these skills and ideas.